 Word 2013 has a number of different tools that can check your document for mistakes.
 A popular one to enable is the passive voice checker, but perhaps the most commonly used proofreading tool is the spell checker.

-Enabling the Automatic Spell Checker in Word 2013
+How to Turn on Automatic Spell Check in Word 2013

 The steps in this guide will adjust the settings in Word 2013 so that the program automatically fixes misspellings as you type.
 Note that it may not fix every misspelling, as certain misspellings can be a little ambiguous.
 It is still a good idea to run the manual spell checker when you are done to help with any of the words that the tool misses.